proact-de/ansible-role-openssh/README.md

 Role Variables
 --------------

 Uses a default config, which can be found in defaults/main.yml.
-Basically it just provides mattwillsher.ssh with some harsh defaults and runs with it.
+Basically it just provides willshersystems.sshd with some harsh defaults and runs with it.

 Dependencies
 ------------

-* mattwillsher.ssh
+* willshersystems.sshd

 Example Playbook
 ----------------